Arrival and early days

 Lizzie Coogan.
 Watch out.
 They’ll stop your tea and sugar.

-Even worse was the treatment of some orphans whose indentures were cancelled in New South Wales: they were put into a cramped and poorly ventilated room at the Barracks to pick oakum (unpicking old rope).
-Only when the Sisters of Mercy intervened did the practice end, and the young women sent to country depots at Wollongong, Parramatta, Bathurst, Maitland, Newcastle, Port Macquarie, and Moreton Bay.
+In Sydney, the orphans who returned to Hyde Park Barracks after their indentures were cancelled, discipline was more severe.
+They were put into a cramped and poorly ventilated room at the Barracks to pick oakum (unpicking old rope).
+Only when the Sisters of Mercy intervened did the practice end, and the young women sent to country depots at Wollongong, Parramatta, Bathurst, Maitland, Newcastle, Port Macquarie, and Moreton Bay. [check 1859 Report]

 The indenture system did not work so well in South Australia, despite the Governor’s Ordnance of August 1848 (See my blogpost no. 13).
 As long ago as 1964, Cherry Parkin pointed out in her Honours thesis at the University of Adelaide, that 142 employers had failed to apprentice their orphan servants, objecting to the legal formality of binding the ‘girls’.
 Whilst as early as January 1849, 32 out of 60 indentured ‘girls’ had left their situations, only one of whom was taken to court.
 Moorhouse, himself, objected to the expense involved in taking matters to court.
 (GRG24/6 1849 991 28 March) The problem then arose of how long authorities were obliged to accommodate orphans who returned to the depot after leaving their situations.